zey-2/5m-data-entry-test/README.md

 - [Question 6](./src/q6.py)
 - [Question 7](./src/q7.py)

-## Submission
+Your code should be easily readable and well-documented with appropriate comments to explain how it works.

+### 📝 Use of Generative AI tools ###

+Although AI assistance (e.g. ChatGPT) is allowed for coding assignments, you are solely responsible for understanding all submitted code.
+You should being able to explain your code submission and you will be held accountable for the code's functionality and logic.

-Submission Instructions
+## Submission Instructions

-You must submit your answers via GitHub.
+⚠️ You must have a GitHub account to submit your coding assessment ⚠️

 Follow these steps :

 - Create a GitHub account (if you don’t already have one) at https://github.com/
-- Create a new repository on GitHub.
-Name it _data-science-entry-test_
+- Create a new repository on GitHub and name it `data-science-entry-test`.
-- Upload your solutions as .py files in the repository.
-Each question should be in a separate file (q1.py, q2.py, q3.py, q4.py, q5.py, q6.py, q7.py).
-You can also upload them as Jupyter or Collab notebooks.
+- Upload your solutions as `*.py` files in the repository.
+- Each question should be in a separate file (`q1.py`, `q2.py`, `q3.py`, `q4.py`, `q5.py`, `q6.py`, `q7.py`).
+- You may also upload them as Jupyter or Collab notebooks.
 - Submit the link to your GitHub repository on the NTU Survey Portal.

 If you're unfamiliar with GitHub, start with these beginner-friendly resources: